snazzy-d/sdc/README.markdown

 =======
 This just me thinking outloud about what features I want, when.

+0.1
+---
+* druntime compiles
+* phobos compiles

+0.2
+---
+* inline assembler

+0.3
+---
+* CTFE (this may be required in 0.1, not sure)

 1.0
 ---
-* druntime compatibility
-* phobos compatibility

-2.0
----
 * dmd calling convention compatibility
-* inline assembler
+* self hosting

 SDC with DMD/Windows
 =======